anvaka/map-of-github/README.md

 or just have a wonderful design vision how it should look like - please don't hesitate to share.
 I'm still looking for the style that matches the data.

+## Support

+If you find this project useful and would like to support it - please join [the support group](https://github.com/sponsors/anvaka).
+If you need any help with this project or have any questions - don't hesitate to open an issue here or ping me on [twitter](https://twitter.com/anvaka)

 ## License

 I'm releasing this repository under MIT license.
 However if you use the data in your own work, please consider giving attribution to this project.